mobily-enterprises/jsonreststores/README.md

 When you write:

-    Workspaces.onlineAll( app, '/workspaces/', ':id' );
+    Workspaces.onlineAll( app )

-You are actually running:
+and the class has a `publicURL` set as `/workspaces/:id`, you are actually running:

     // Make entries in "app", so that the application
     // will give the right responses